 For another accounting solution with more affordable plans than Xero accounting, you might consider Zoho Books.

 Plus, unlike Xero accounting, Zoho Books will offer a discount to businesses who subscribe to their software for an entire year instead of month-to-month.
-As a result, you’ll be able to access the Zoho Books Basic plan for as little as $7.50 a month.
+As a result, you’ll be able to access the Zoho Books Standard plan for as little as $15 a month.

 Therefore, if you’re looking for an accounting solution with more features than Wave, but a more affordable cost than Xero accounting (or QuickBooks Online for that matter) you might think about Zoho Books.